-To answer the question “What did women and men wear in the 1920s?”, it all depends on what they were doing, with whom, and at what time of day.
+To properly answer the question “What did women and men wear in the 1920s?” would depend on what they were doing, with whom, and at what time of day.
 Here you will learn about the types of clothing women and men wore for specific occasions.
 Follow the links within for even more 1920s fashion history.

 Each type of clothing in a 1920s closet had a certain set of guidelines as to when they were to be worn.
 What were the “rules” for morning dress, afternoon dress, and evenings?
 What about going to school or working?

 First, let’s explore women’s clothing.
 For men’s 1920s fashion, read this article.

 - Below-knee length drop-waist dresses with a loose, straight fit.

 - Casual sport golf knickers, argyle socks, blouse and tie.

 - Bead or feather headbands for evenings.

 - Long pearl necklaces, bold Art Deco colors, faux gemstones.

 - Small beaded purses held pretty makeup compacts and cigarette cases.

 While at home in the company of just family, clothing was at its most comfortable state.